In this guide, I’ll break down everything you need to know about the 10 best online divorce services – the good, the bad, and the ugly.

 While there are cheaper options available, you get what you pay for.
 Those cheaper services leave a lot to be desired and consistently receive terrible user reviews.
 I’d steer clear.

 Absolutely.
 Their parent company, Divorce Source, has an A rating with the BBB.
 3 Step Divorce has been in business for nearly 25 years and over 750,000 people have used their service to finalize their divorce.
 They’ve been featured in Forbes, USA Today, CNN, and NPR – and have thousands of verified positive customer reviews on third-party sites like Trustpilot.

 3 Step Divorce Reviews

-It’s easy to see why 3 Step Divorce is my top pick for best online divorce service.
+It’s easy to see why 3 Step Divorce is my top pick for the best online divorce service.

 But don’t just take my word for it.
 3 Step Divorce has the highest customer reviews in the industry.
-One of the things that stands out is just how few people had a poor experience with 3StepDivorce.
+One of the things that stand out is just how few people had a poor experience with 3StepDivorce.
 92% of users gave 3SStepDivorce 4- or 5-stars, while only 4% gave it 1- or 2-stars.